We employ 300 people in various roles

 What is Equal Pay?

 The gender pay gap is different from an equal pay comparison, which would involve direct comparison of two people or groups of people carrying out the same, similar or equivalent job.
 The audit is not simply a data collection exercise.
-It entails a commitment to put right any pay inequalities.
+It entails a commitment to put right any pay inequalities and this means that there should be involvement and support from managers within the organisation to deliver necessary changes.
 For both males and females, the essential features that have been analysed in this report are the base hourly full pay rates and bonus payments for all relevant employees.

 The outcomes provided through our analysis highlight: